nathangitter/interactive-animations/README.md

 The animation is inspired by a WWDC 2017 presentation titled "Advanced Animations with UIKit". https://developer.apple.com/videos/play/wwdc2017/230/

+## Instructions

+This project was built with Xcode 9 Beta 6.
+To run, download/clone the repo and open `InteractiveAnimations.xcodeproj` in Xcode 9.

 ## License

 MIT © 2017 Nathan Gitter.
 See LICENSE for full details.